bbauska/W3Cx-3of5/README.md

 It\'s interesting to see how we can write a single \"draw line\" function that takes the start and end coordinates, the color, the line width, etc., and give the impression of being done in \"immediate\" mode.

-Here is the code for this \"utility\" function that you may find useful:
+<h5>Here is the code for this "utility" function that you may find useful:</h5>
 ```
 1.  function drawLine(x1, y1, x2, y2, color, width) {
 2.      ctx.save();